 Heart Patterns

 First up are super simple heart patterns.
 Cut out different colours and sizes of hearts and use them to make heart patterns.
-If you want to mix it up a bit more, add some flower shapes too!
+If you want to mix it up, add some flower shapes too!

-Heart shapes are also great for practising cutting and those ever important fine motor skills.
+Heart shapes are also great for practising cutting and those important fine motor skills.

 Make a fizzy love potion